Skip to main content

 Subassemblies are intermediate components used in product recipes, or bills of materials (BOM), to simplify complex manufacturing workflows.
 This helps streamline manufacturing processes, reduce errors, and maintain accurate records of material usage and costs, facilitating smoother operations and better resource management.

-Subassembly is an item produced in your or contractor's factory designed to be used in making a larger assembly or a final product.
+A subassembly is an item that is produced in your factory (or a contractor's factory), designed to be used in making a larger assembly or a final product.

 In Katana, subassemblies are products, not materials.
 Each product can be a subassembly and also sold to customers simultaneously.
 There is no difference between products and subassemblies in Katana.
 Both are included in the Products table and the same characteristics (including a product recipe and production operations).